meowmeowmeooow/hdungeonsite/docs/help.md

     Check out the `#rules` channel, which will contain instructions on how to see all the channels.

 ??? question "Why can't I send GIFs?"
     Due to spam, GIFs are limited to new members.
 By levelling up (or boosting), you unlock the ability to use GIFs and play games.
+Level 3 is the level needed to send gifs.

 ??? question "How can I get more colours and roles?"
     Levelling up!